Coaching in Early Intervention Training and Mentorship Program

 Master Coaches

 Serena Wheeler has dedicated over 30 years to serving children and families.
+She trains and mentors EI Providers in the CEITMP and supports ongoing program quality and improvements efforts.
 She received her BA in Human Services from Lindsey Wilson College, her MAE in Interdisciplinary Early Childhood Education from Western Kentucky University, and her PhD in Curriculum and Instruction for Special Education from the University of Louisville.
-She is active in the Division for Early Childhood of the Council for Exceptional Children, which promotes policies and advances evidence-based practices to support young children who have or at risk for developmental delays and disabilities and their families.
-She worked as an early interventionist; student teacher supervising provider; public preschool teacher; university instructor; and behavioral health therapist/case manager until transitioning in 2017 to training and mentoring Kentucky’s Early Intervention System (KEIS) providers around strength-based caregiver coaching.
-Her primary areas of interest are evidence-based practices related to effective professional development for early intervention providers and coaching to build family capacity in Part C early intervention.
+She is active in the Division for Early Childhood (DEC) of the Council for Exceptional Children, which promotes policies and advances evidence-based practices to support young children who have or at risk for developmental delays and disabilities and their families.
+She has worked as an early interventionist/evaluator; student teacher supervising provider; public preschool teacher; university instructor; and behavioral health therapist/case manager until transitioning in 2017 to an early intervention specialist coach for Kentucky’s Early Intervention System (KEIS) providers.
+Her primary areas of interest are evidence-based practices related to effective professional development for EI providers and coaching to build family capacity in Part C EI.

 Cybil Cheek, M.Ed., DI, TDHH